 ERISA Litigation: Navigating Through Complexities

-The U.S. Supreme Court will decide three significant Employee Retirement Income Security Act (ERISA) cases in its 2019-2020 term, and ERISA attorneys are encouraged to gear up for an exciting year.
+Three significant Employee Retirement Income Security Act (ERISA) cases will be brought before the U.S. Supreme Court in its 2019-2020 term and ERISA attorneys are encouraged to gear up for an exciting year.

 With complexities emerging in this significant area of law, it is imperative for companies to be well-versed of the latest developments and equipped with substantial strategies for the prevention, management, and defense of the significant ERISA issues they may encounter.

-In this live webcast, speakers will offer a discussion on the important updates surrounding ERISA litigation, including the treatment of arbitration agreements with class action waivers in ERISA plans and the recent U.S. Supreme Court decision in Intel Corp.
+In this live webcast, ERISA litigation experts David R. Johanson (Hawkins Parnell & Young) and Woody Lay (O'Hagan Meyer) will offer a discussion on the important updates surrounding ERISA litigation, including the treatment of arbitration agreements with class action waivers in ERISA plans and the recent U.S. Supreme Court decision in Intel Corp.
 Investment Policy Committee v.
 Sulyma.
-They will also cover how to avoid common pitfalls and risk issues in in this ever-dynamic legal landscape and provide best practices.
+As experts, they will also cover how to avoid common pitfalls and risk issues in in this ever-dynamic legal landscape and provide best practices.